-When traveling as much as we do, we can't always afford to be on the go all the time so we do have down time, which we try to fill with entertainment.
-When we are looking for things to do in the areas we stay, we always search Groupon (via Ebates, where I have gotten back over $775 to may paypal account) first for "things to do".
+When traveling as much as we do, we can't always afford to be on the go all the time so we do have downtime, which we try to fill with the entertainment.
+When we are looking for things to do in the areas we stay, we always search Groupon (via Ebates, where I have gotten back over $775 to my PayPal account) first for "things to do".

 We recently started helping a friend launch his new startup so that has helped significantly to have extra cash to do things like rent a boat for a day.
 It wasn't cheap but it was worth the $290 as we haven't had a boat since we left Seattle.
 We have missed boating!

 We now have WiFi everywhere we go.
 We stream Netflix (we pay for this) and YouTube TV (free to us as we are on a family plan with my folks) constantly.
 Vermont was really the hardest place for us to stream so we went old school and watched DVD's that we picked up at Walmart for under $4.

 We also hit up Sams and Walmart so we are still eating some of those items.
 We tend to buy bag salads and veggies to add to our meals.
 We eat a lot of eggs, bacon, tuna or turkey/cheese in low carb wraps as they are all easy and fast.
 Wine is always in our fridge, but thankfully, our wine tends to be affordable.
-I could write an article just on the foods we buy and eat but I won't bore you anymore on this topic.
+I could write an article just on the foods we buy and eat but I won't bore you any more on this topic.

 We listen to him on our drive from state to state, thanks to Sirius, which we pay for.
 We said "no thanks" so many times they gave us a great deal we couldn't pass up!
 (Let them know we referred you and you'll get a few months free).
 I am about to finish and start reading If I Did It as we just finished a Netflix series on the OJ Simpson trial.
-Should be interesting...

 It should be interesting...